-When we were at the medical hospital, the staff rarely insisted on putting up the bed guardrails.
-Things changed at the rehabilitation hospital.
+Hospital staff rarely insisted on putting up guardrails on my mother’s bed.
+Things changed at the rehabilitation facility.
 The staff always put the guardrails up, whether a patient needed them or not.
 That sent my mother into a rage.
 No one was going to control when she got up to go to the bathroom.
 Furthermore, she let us know, she was not going to risk waiting on help when she needed to go.
 I wish I had known about Bed Alarms then.
 I might have been able to intervene.

 What is a Bed Alarm, and does it prevent falls?
 A Bed Alarm is tool to alert caregivers that a patient is getting up from bed.
 Use these alarms in beds, chairs, wheelchairs and toilets.
 Bed Alarms do prevent falls, so long as the caregiver responds to the alarm.
 I call the Bed Alarm the “Mom needs help but refuses to ask for it alarm.”

 How Do Bed Alarms Prevent Falls?